 Provide guidance to prevent or deal with stress and trauma.

 The development of this Guideline is driven by a compelling need to address the recognition that stress and trauma have profound implications for mental health, particularly within the workplace.
 The unique nature of VTS-operations demands tailored support systems to ensure personnel can recover and thrive following stressful and traumatic events.
 This guideline seeks to empower VTS-providers with tools and thoughts to foster resilience, build a supportive work environment, and enhance the overall safety and effectiveness of maritime traffic management.

+VTS work requires high levels of attention and predictivity, which can lead to high levels of stress if experienced over longer periods.
+The burden of accidents, disasters or similar in the monitored area burdens the operator even more.
+This, in combination with irregular working patterns and hours makes the VTS operator more vulnerable to stress.
+High levels of stress might lead to poor judgement, which can increase the risk for near-miss situations, and even maritime accidents in the monitored area.

 By addressing these objectives, this guideline will contribute to creating sustainable framework for managing stress and/or trauma in VTS-operations.
 With a focus on ensuring that VTS personnel are supported not just in their professional capacities, but as individuals whose well-being is valued and prioritized.